Family detail

 How do I take an infant passport picture?

-Take several calm frames in even light, keep the face clear of bedding and hands, and only keep the image if the infant passport picture still looks sharp, centered, and easy to trust on review.
+Take several calm frames in even light, keep the face clear of bedding and hands, and check first whether the infant passport picture still looks sharp, centered, and easy to trust on review before you keep it.

 Can I take an infant passport photo at home?